 Foaming agents are counterproductive because it is actually harder to get clothes that have been introduced to foam completely rinsed.
-While everyone loves playing with different pleasant scents, the chemicals used to create said scents can cause flare-ups when you suffer from a skin condition so they are best avoided to prevent a rash from detergent.
+While everyone loves playing with different pleasing scents, the chemicals used to create said scents can cause flare-ups when you suffer from a skin condition, so they are best avoided to prevent a rash from detergent.

 Consider Making Your Own Laundry Detergent